TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Look for brands prioritizing animal welfare, fair trade, charitable ventures, and sustainable farming practices.

-They help you avoid greenwashing and give you peace of mind that you're buying products that meet stringent standards.
+Understanding and looking out for green labels and certifications helps you avoid greenwashing and gives you peace of mind that you're buying products that meet stringent standards.

-Some of the best to look out for include:
+Some of the best to look out for include the following.

 Just like humans, every dog is unique.
 Some may have specific dietary needs due to allergies, age, or health conditions.